 Every effort shall be made to inform the applicant of any shortcomings which must be addressed before a license can be issued.

-5.3 STEWARD, CLERK AND SCRUTINEER LICENCE REQUIREMENTS AND PROGRESSION
+5.3 STEWARD, CLERK AND SCRUTINEER LICENCE REQUIREMENTS AND PROGRESSION c) satisfactorily complete the written open-book test.

 For a Grade B Licence the candidate shall: